Guseyn/guseyn.com/web-app/md/posts/being-programmer-is-not-enough.md

 ### Stupid ideas

 Try to avoid stupid ideas.
-Most ideas that you will come up with are not worth to be implmented.
+Most ideas that you will come up with are not worth to be implemented.
 Stupid ideas are attractive to the people with little knowledge about our world.
 This is why this section is tightly related to the previous one.
 Try to increase your vast knowledge.
 I really think that it's very important to find something that is really useful for the people.
 But in order to find something, you need to dig into the promlems that your potential clients encounter.

 ### Idea for the lifetime

 How to pick an idea?
 Just answer on one simple question: "Is this something I would spend my life on?".
 If the answer is yes, then go for it.
 If the answer is no, probably you need to find something else.
 You may disagree with me on this one.
 But if the idea is not powerful enough for you, who can guarantee that you'll will not quit?
-And believe me, it is really easy to give up, especially if you've chosen something that you don't really like.
+And trust me, it is really easy to give up, especially if you've chosen something that you don't really like.

 ### Implementation